-10 Iconic Restaurant Dishes You'll Only Find Done Right in the Midwest
+10 Iconic Dishes You'll Only Find Done Right In the Midwest

-Gooey butter cake, Cincinnati chili, toasted ravioli—when it comes to delicious food, a restaurant in the Midwest knows how to do it right.
+Gooey butter cake, Cincinnati chili, toasted ravioli—when it comes to these delicious menu picks, a restaurant in the Midwest knows how to do it right.
 The region is famous for its foods that are as unique as they are iconic—where else can you find beer cheese soup and Detroit-style square pizzas?
-Midwestern dishes manage to combine taste, texture, and comfort into every dish.
+Midwesterners manage to sprinkle a bit of comfort into every dish.

-Although Midwestern recipes are soul-warning, they may be trickier to find while dining out in other parts of the country.
-Because of this, we put together a list of restaurant dishes that you'll (probably) only easily come across in the Midwest, along with some recommendations on where exactly to snag them if you're in the region.
+Although Midwestern recipes are soul-warning, they may be trickier to find done right in other parts of the country.
+That's why we've put together a list of restaurant dishes that you'll (probably) only easily come across in the Midwest, along with some recommendations on where exactly to try them if you're in the region.

 Limburger Sandwich